 This weekend we also saw the State of Design festival come into full swing with Melbourne Open House and lots of our architectural icons open to traffic.
 Whilst going about my way having a look at beautiful Melbourne architecture, I met a potential new client who is an optometrist – even though his business if medical, he can see that interacting with his patients in an ongoing fashion will benefit his business.
 Blogs about eyes coming your way – eyes and more that is!

 This busy weekend I’ve also had the pleasure of assisting in running a charity event for the Guide Dogs Victoria for a sorority in Sandringham.
 The women involved in this sorority have been working solidly for 25 years in building their business associations, and have supported each other through marriages, babies, ill-health, new businesses and divorces.
-I found them to be very inspirational and I look forward to assisting them with Ruby Slipper in the future.
+I found them to be very inspirational and I look forward to assisting them with Ruby Assembly in the future.
 One of them even brought a t-shirt along from the Smithsonian to show me.
-Ruby Slippers, of course!
+Ruby Assemblys, of course!